petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-search-configurations.md

 Skip this step if you do not have any extra plugins to add.
 ```

-First, review the list of plugins that are already installed on DXP Cloud by default:
+First, review the list of plugins that are already installed on Liferay Cloud by default:

-1. In your DXP Cloud environment, navigate to a production (`prd`) environment.
+1. In your Liferay Cloud environment, navigate to a production (`prd`) environment.

     ![Navigate to a production environment using the dropdown at the top of the console screen.](./migrating-search-configurations/images/01.png)